OpenThaiGPT/openthaigpt-pretraining/src/model/scripts/experiments/ml_foundry_mpt_experiment/README.md

 note you will change USERNAME to your username

-make file for run by sbatch
+make train.sh file for run by sbatch

 ```train.sh
   #!/bin/bash